(Disclosure: Some of the links below may be affiliate links)

-Sure, you can choose to customize your investments a little based on your values.
-But this does not result in significant allocations in your portfolio, and so it is unlikely to make a substantial difference in the future.
-Finally, the fact that you cannot invest more than 85% in stocks will seriously limit the returns for the people invest in the long term.
+Sure, you can customize your investments a little based on your values.
+But this does not result in significant allocations in your portfolio, so it is unlikely to make a substantial difference in the future.
+Finally, the fact that you cannot invest more than 85% in stocks will seriously limit the returns for those who invest in the long term.

-If you are looking for a sustainable third pillar, I would not recommend investing with Freya 3a.
+If you want a sustainable third pillar, I would not recommend investing with Freya 3a.
 Instead, I would recommend either: